ZhimingZhou/zhimingzhou.github.io/_posts/2020-10-11-Perspective-Students.md

 	- The tentative rules are as follows:
 		- We will use a scoring system.
 		- Idea: 0 ~ 2 points, depends on the importance.
-		- Theory: 1 ~ 4 points, depends on the importance and complexity.
+		- Theory: 1 ~ 4 points, depends on the importance and workload.
 		- Coding: 0 ~ 3 points, depends on the workload.
-		- Writing: 1 ~ 2 point, depends on the complexity and length.
+		- Writing: 1 ~ 2 point, depends on the complexity and workload.

 	<!--  -->
 	- The points of each part will be allocated to persons who participated in according to their contribution.